Michael Mullen: Chairman of the Joint Chiefs of Staff

 On 8 June 2007, Secretary of Defense Robert M. Gates announced that he would advise President George W. Bush to nominate Mullen to succeed General Peter Pace as chairman of the Joint Chiefs of Staff; Bush announced the nomination formally on 28 June 2007.

 On 3 August 2007, the United States Senate confirmed Mullen as the chairman of the Joint Chiefs of Staff.
 Mullen was sworn in on October 1, 2007.
 Upon taking office, Mullen became the first naval officer to hold the Chairman's position since Admiral William J. Crowe, who served as Chairman prior to the enactment of the Goldwater-Nichols Act in 1986, and who was the immediate predecessor to Army general and later United States Secretary of State Colin Powell.

-During his tenure, he was responsible for the appointment of multiple African-American officers to the highest ranks of the military, including the appointment of General Lloyd Austin, now the first black secretary of defense, as Director of the Joint Staff.
+During his tenure, he was responsible for the appointment of multiple African-American officers to the highest ranks of the military, including the appointment of General Lloyd Austin, later the first black secretary of defense, as Director of the Joint Staff.

 On 18 March 2009, Gates recommended to President Barack Obama that Mullen be re-nominated for a second term as chairman of the Joint Chiefs.
 He was unanimously confirmed by the Senate on 25 September 2009 and began his second term on 1 October 2009.

 On 2 February 2010, Mullen and Gates said that they fully supported President Obama's decision to end the "Don't ask, don't tell" policy, which prevented openly gay people from serving in the military.
 "It is my personal belief that allowing gays and lesbians to serve openly would be the right thing to do," Mullen said at a Senate Armed Services Committee hearing.
 "No matter how I look at the issue...I cannot escape being troubled by the fact that we have in place a policy which forces young men and women to lie about who they are in order to defend their fellow citizens.
 For me, it comes down to integrity—theirs as individuals and ours as an institution".

+Mullen was present in the White House Situation Room with Obama during Operation Neptune Spear, which resulted in the killing of Osama bin Laden in May 2011.